System Dynamics Modelling and Analysis

 Click here to register and start working.
 The MOOC is available for anybody.
 However, to register for the exam, applicants must meet the minimum entrance requirements for higher education in Norway or they must be older than 25 years of age.
-In addition, to register for the exam, students must have finished 80% of the course material one month before the date for the exam.
-Finally, to get access to the exam, students must have finished 100% of the material two days before the exam.
+To get access to the exam, students must have finished 100% of the material before the exam starts.
 There is no tuition for taking the MOOC and no cost related to taking and getting credit for the exam.

 Teaching and learning methods

 The MOOC utilizes a number of new online teaching tools to help students develop deep understanding.
 The MOOC contains reading material, animations, videos, quizzes, interactive learning environments, and downloadable models.
 Study at your own speed, answer questions, solve problems, and watch videos.
 To build deep knowledge and to develop skills, students have to finish each and every task to make progress.
 Immediate feedback helps to correct your understanding step by step and is an important part of the teaching material.
 This reduces the chance that students become overconfident in material that is misperceived.